-Before we consider the results of that inquiry I would like to call upon my distinguished colleague, the gentleman from Florida, Mr. Fascell, to bring the committee up to date on the arrangements which have been made to commemorate Mr. Ryan's service, both to the Congress and to the Nation on behalf of the Committee on Foreign Affairs. of Mr. Fascell.
-The paper at an invitation of the revealed name and had a colleged tion, as an effective representative of the people of the 11th District of California, RECOMMENDATIONS OF THE AD HOC COMMITTED ness to identify the months and sales midire in the trage the resident
+Before we consider the results of that inquiry I would like to call upon my distinguished colleague, the gentleman from Florida, Mr. Fascell, to bring the committee up to date on the arrangements which have been made to commemorate Mr. Ryan's service, both to the Congress and to the Nation on behalf of the Committee on Foreign Affairs.

+Mr. Fascell.

+RECOMMENDATIONS OF THE AD HOC COMMITTEE

 Mr. FASCELL.
 Thank you, Mr. Chairman.

-As the members will recall, Chairman Zablocki appointed the gentleman from Illinois, Mr. Derwinski; the gentleman from New York, Mr. Solarz; and me as an ad hoc group to recommend to the full membership appropriate measures which the committee might take to honor the memory of our late esteemed colleague, Hon.
+As the members will recall, Chairman Zablocki appointed the gentleman from Illinois, Mr. Derwinski; the gentleman from New York, Mr. Solarz; and me as an ad hoc group to recommend to the full membership appropriate measures which the committee might take to honor the memory of o--- late esteemed colleague, Hon.
 Leo J. Ryan of California.